shinamicorp/shinami-typescript-sdk/packages/clients/README.md

 The integration tests for Movement make use of the [Movement example](../../examples/movement-move/) package, which has been deployed to [Movement Testnet](https://explorer.movementnetwork.xyz/account/0x5f2312867bcfcefec959f2cedaed49ca670db2a56fcca99623c74bbc67408647/modules/code/math?network=bardock+testnet).
 Obtain `<your_movement_super_access_key>` from [Shinami web portal](https://app.shinami.com/access-keys).
-The key must be authorized for the Gas station and Invisible wallet, targeting _Movement Testnet_ and it must hae some available balance in the gas fund.
+The key must be authorized for the Gas station and Invisible wallet, targeting _Movement Testnet_ and it must have some available balance in the gas fund.

 Once you have the keys for all chains,